angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 <row variant="pile">{{!Pd}} {{!Pn}} {{!EoA}} {{!LED}} {{!TO}}</row>

 **Note**: At the time of writing this article, this variant is the one having most success in tournaments.

 ## 2. Card Choices

 One thing newer players always ask is "what is the standard list being played".
-This is a difficult question to answer due to the flexibility of the deck to incorporate different cards and play different strategies / elements.
+This is a difficult question to answer due to the flexibility of the deck to incorporate different cards and play different strategies/elements.
 Pilot preference can also feature heavily meaning where one person may be having success with one style of list, another person might be doing the same with a completely different style.